 For other receivables, the management makes individual assessment on the recoverability of other receivables based on historical settlement records and the pay back ability of counterparty.
-The management believes that there are no significant increase in credit risk of these amounts since initial recognition.
+The management performs periodic review to assess if there is any significant increase in credit risk of these amounts since initial recognition.